GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Stochastic-Cloning UD Filtering and Smoothing

 \section{Stochastic-Cloning UD Filtering and Smoothing}

-This section presents a numerically robust filtering and smoothing framework for processing time-differenced carrier-phase (TDCP) measurements in low-observability lunar navigation scenarios.
-While stochastic-cloning Extended Kalman Filters (EKF) have previously been proposed to accommodate delayed-state measurements~\cite{Iiyama2024TDCPNavigation}, we observe that their direct covariance-propagation formulations are susceptible to numerical instability, particularly when processing low-noise TDCP observables.
+This section presents a numerically robust filtering and smoothing framework for processing TDCP measurements in low-observability lunar navigation scenarios.
+While stochastic-cloning EKF have previously been proposed to accommodate delayed-state measurements~\cite{Iiyama2024TDCPNavigation}, we observe that their direct covariance-propagation formulations are susceptible to numerical instability, particularly when processing low-noise TDCP observables.

 To address these limitations, we develop a stochastic-cloning filtering and smoothing algorithm based on UD factorization.
 By propagating a triangular factorization of the covariance matrix rather than the covariance itself, the proposed formulation preserves symmetry and positive semi-definiteness by construction, significantly improving numerical stability.
 Moreover, we derive fixed-interval smoothing equations compatible with stochastic cloning, enabling retrospective refinement of orbital and clock estimates using all available measurements.